-Throngs of protesters gathered Saturday in cities across the country as demonstrators launched a third round of "No Kings" protests against the Trump administration's policies, with the flagship rally in St. Paul, Minnesota, the site of this winter's immigration enforcement operation in which two Americans were killed.
+Throngs of demonstrators gathered in cities across the country Saturday for a third round of “No Kings” protests against the Trump administration, with the flagship rally held in Minnesota’s capital after this winter’s immigration crackdown claimed two lives in the Twin Cities.

-Organizers say millions are expected to gather in the U.S. and around the world in what they predict will be the “single largest non-violent day of action” in American history.
+Organizers said millions were expected to gather in the U.S. and around the world in what they predicted would be the “single largest non-violent day of action” in American history.

-More than 3,200 marches were planned across all 50 states and several continents, as protesters voice outrage over Trump's handling of the war with Iran, rising cost of gas and his administration's mass deportation agenda.
+More than 3,200 marches were planned across all 50 states and several continents, as protesters voiced outrage over Trump’s war with Iran, the rising cost of gas and his administration’s mass deportation agenda.

-The choice of St. Paul as the movement's central protest site carries particular meaning.
-The Twin Cities remains a flashpoint after the January killings of two Americans — Alex Pretti and Renee Good — during a federal immigration enforcement operation that drew backlash and scrutiny over tactics used against protesters and immigrants.
+The choice of St. Paul as the movement’s central protest site carries particular meaning.
+The Twin Cities remain a flashpoint after the January killings of two Americans — Alex Pretti and Renee Good — during a federal immigration crackdown that drew backlash over tactics used against protesters and immigrants.

 “Since the last No Kings [protests], we’re seeing higher gas prices and groceries, all while there’s an illegal war in Iran,” Sarah Parker, a national coordinator for the group 50501, told reporters Thursday on a national press call previewing Saturday’s events.